NTMC-Community/MatchZoo/README.md

   </tr>

 </table>
-The loss of each models are described in the following figure,
+The loss of each models in train dataset are described in the following figure,
  <div align='center'>
 <img src="./docs/_static/images/matchzoo.wikiqa.loss.png" width = "550" alt="图片名称" align=center />
 </div>

-The MAP of each models are depicted in the following figure,
+The MAP of each models in test dataset are depicted in the following figure,
 <div align='center'>
 <img src="./docs/_static/images/matchzoo.wikiqa.map.png" width = "550" alt="图片名称" align=center />
 </div>